Financing your Education - Grants

 - Level of financial need and available funds

-Point Park University offers grants to part-time and accelerated students who show financial need beyond that which other forms of gift aid assistance can cover.
+Point Park University offers grants to part-time students who show financial need beyond that which other forms of gift aid assistance can cover.
 The amount of the grant is determined based on the student's financial need and enrollment status.

-Part-time or accelerated students taking 6-8 credits can receive up to $500 per semester; 9-11 credits can receive up to $750 per semester; 12+ credits can receive up to $750 per semester.
+Part-time students taking 6-8 credits can receive up to $500 per semester; 9-11 credits can receive up to $750 per semester; 12+ credits can receive up to $750 per semester.
 These grants are available in fall, spring, and summer terms.

 Point Park University has established a transfer grant program for students from: